Medical Technology and Biotechnology

 Target-oriented from the beginning

-A key factor in successful reimbursement is the pursuit of a sophisticated strategy during the development or certification process.
+A key factor in successful reimbursement is the pursuit of a mature strategy during the development or certification process.
 In doing so, knowledge of regulatory requirements are of great importance.
 The detailed reimbursement process depends on the risk class of the medical product or currently applicable medical product regulations, for instance.
 In order to mobilize as quickly as possible on the market, it is important to evaluate the various options with regard to implementation potential and any barriers to the market access process in detail.
-Because only those know the specific clinical pathways and the actors within this environment can develop a product optimally and market it successfully through the use of a value story.
+Only those who know the specific clinical pathways and the actors within this environment can develop a product optimally and market it successfully through the use of a value story.

 With experience and knowledge